 Knowing the Interaction

-If you still are struggling with depression versus dementia, you should consider that these conditions are not mutually exclusive.
+If you still are struggling with depression vs. dementia, you should consider that these conditions are not mutually exclusive.

-They can co-occur, and they do so at high rates with as many as 40 percent of people with Alzheimer’s having depression as well.
+They can co-occur, and they do so at high rates with as many as 40% of people with Alzheimer’s having depression as well.
 This likelihood increases when someone’s Alzheimer’s is more advanced.

 Depression in people with dementia may have some noticeable differences from other depression.
 These differences include: